Wabinab/pay-near/contract/pay-near/README.md

 The `bins_months` are saved as `year month`, e.g. `2021 1` means January 2021.
 The `values_months` are same length as `bins_months`, and they mapped exactly by index.
 Similarly, for `values_years` and `bins_years`; and `bins_years` are saved as `year`, e.g. `2023`.

 ## Methods
-We haven't define the contract name yet, so let's call it `pay.near` for now (which we won't use since it's already being used).
+Contract name is `pay_near.near`, while in testnet it's `pay_testnet.testnet`.
 We'll show both the rust signature and NEAR CLI signature if you decide to call it yourself.

 #### transfer
 Transfer money from whoever call this function to the target.
 If you attached more money than the `amount` stated, the rest will be refunded, and it'll be displayed `Receipt`'s `refund`.